Diocese of Bangor: List of churches

-The diocese is divided into 27 Ministry Areas and 170 churches.
+The diocese is divided into 27 ministry areas and 162 churches.
 There are three deaneries where previously there were twelve.
 In 2018 the deaneries of Synod De Meirionnydd and Synod Gogledd Meirionnydd were merged into a single Synod Meirionnydd.
-There are at least 101 former churches within the area covered by the diocese, at least 23 of which have closed since 2000.
+There are 122 former churches within the area covered by the diocese, roughly 38 of which have closed since 2000.

+APC = ancient parish church.
+MC = medieval chapelry.